 To be more specific about the "retinoid-like effects", the manufacturer found that Lanablue (the trade name of this algae) affects gene expression (a fancy way of saying how an ingredient might influence how a skin cell produces different things such as proteins) and regulates epidermal differentiation (how skin cells at the bottom of the top layer of our skin replicate) similar to good-old retinol.
 However, that is only in-vitro (made in test-tubes) data, that may or may not happen on real human skin.

 As far as clinical data goes, the manufacturer did a 21 days study with 40 volunteers and found that 3% Lanablue showed a "clear reduction of the skin microrelief", or to say it in another way, it made the skin smoother.
-Based on the data we have seen, we find that claiming "retinoid-like effects" for this algae is an exaggeration.
+Based on the data we have seen, we think that "retinoid-like effects" claim for this algae is an exaggeration.
 If you are into retinol alternatives, Bakuchiol is a more promising molecule to check out.